filbert11/E-commerce-Sales-Analytics/README.md

 These are the findings from the e-commerce analytics:
 - Most of the transactions happen from 10 AM till midnight.
 If the merchants want to do flash sale, they need to do it after 10 AM for effective marketing
 - November is the month with highest transactions.
 The merchants should aim to clear their stocks at this month
-- High review score does not translate to higher sales of products
+- High review score does not translate to higher sales of products with correlation score of 0.04
 - These are the top 10 products category with highest sales on the platform: bed_bath_table, sports_leisure, health_beauty, furniture_decor, computers_accessories, toys, housewares, cool_stuff, watches_gifts, telephony.
 New merchants or existing merchants can aim to expand to these products category to increase their overall sales
 - Top 3 sales are made from customers from these cities: sao paulo, rio de janeiro, and belo horizonte.
 Similarly, top 3 sales are made from these states: SP, RJ and MG.
 Merchants would want to target these cities or states to boost overall sales
+- Top payment methods are credit_card follows by boreto.
+Merchants should allow customers to make payments by these two methods to stay competitive in the market